-- (i) The code provision A.4.1 of the CG Code stipulates that non-executive directors should be appointed for a specific term.
+- The code provision A.4.1 of the CG Code stipulates that non-executive directors should be appointed for a specific (i) term.
 Currently, all Directors (including independent non-executive Directors) was not appointed for a specific term but all Directors are subject to retirement by rotation and re-election at the annual general meeting ("AGM") in accordance with the Articles of Association ("Articles").
 Moreover, according to the Articles, all Directors newly appointed to fill a casual vacancy are subject to election at the next following general meeting following their appointments.
 Code provision D.1.4 of the CG Code stipulates that issuers should have formal letters of appointment for directors setting out the key terms and conditions of their appointment.
 All Directors, except independent non-executive Directors, have formal letters of appointment.
 The independent non-executive Directors have followed the guidelines set out in "A Guide on Directors' Duties" issued by the Companies Registry and "Guidelines for Directors" and "Guide for Independent Non-Executive Directors" published by the Hong Kong Institute of Directors in performing their duties and responsibilities as Directors.
 The independent non-executive Directors clearly understand role and responsibilities of independent non-executive Directors.
 The Board considers that sufficient measures have been taken to ensure that the Company's corporate governance practices are no less exacting than those prescribed by code provisions A.4.1 and D.1.4 of the CG Code and therefore does not intend to take any steps in this regard at the moment. - (ii) The code provision E.2.1 of the CG Code stipulates that the chairman of the board should attend the AGM to answer questions at the AGM.
-Mr. Jiang Zhaobai, the chairman of the Board did not attend the 2018 AGM due to other business engagements.
-Mr. Lam Cheung Shing, Richard, being the executive Director of the Company, attended the AGM on 30 August 2018 and was delegated to make himself available to answer questions if raised at the meeting. - (iii) The code provision A.6.4 of the CG Code stipulates the board should establish written guidelines no less exacting than the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") for relevant employees in respect of their dealings in the issuer's securities.
-The Company has not adopted written guidelines for relevant employees' dealings in the Company's securities.
-However, the Model Code has been extended to and has become equally applicable to dealings in the securities of the Company by relevant employees who are likely in possession of unpublished price-sensitive information in relation to the Company.
-The Board is of the view that appropriate arrangements have been taken for relevant employees in respect of dealings in the Company's securities.
+Mr. Jiang Zhaobai, the chairman of the Board did not attend the 2019 AGM due to other business engagements.
+Mr. Lam Cheung Shing, Richard, being the executive Director of the Company, attended the AGM on 29 August 2018 and was delegated to make himself available to answer questions if raised at the meeting. - (iii) The code provision A.2.7 stipulates that the chairman of the board should at least annually hold meetings with non-executive directors (including independent non-executive directors) without the executive directors present.
+Due to the various other business engagement, the Chairman of the Board did not meet up with the independent non-executive directors during the year.
+Although the Chairman did not hold any formal meeting with the non-executive Directors without the presence of executive Directors during the year, he delegated the Company Secretary to gather any opinions/questions that the non-executive Directors might have and report to him for follow up.
+As such, the non-executive Directors of the Company were given opportunities to voice their concerns to the Chairman directly.